rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 He is balanced and relaxed.

-By not moving and by being at rest, a Yogi solves the first piece of our puzzle: muscles are the biggest consumers of energy in the body.
+By not moving and by being at rest, a Yogi solves the first piece of our puzzle: muscles are big consumers of energy and oxygen in the body.

 Our muscles play a big role in all the energy we consume while awake.

-They use Oxygen to create energy.
-As result, breathing is a key part of muscle activity.
+They use oxygen to create energy.
+As result, muscles activity impacts our breathing.
 We all experience this when we try to sprint, we will naturally increase our breathing frequency.
+We have to "catch our breath".

-In fact, muscles devour Oxygen when active: to move, stand, run, swimn, etc.
+Here a wild guess based on our evolutionary history.
+Imagine you have a Lion chasing you.
+All you were thinking is: please make my muscles a primary receiver of the breathing oxygen.

-Actually, since we became bipedal, a myriad of muscles is used to just keep up with gravity!
+In fact, our muscles devour Oxygen when active: to move, stand, run, swimn, etc. But it goes further, since we became bipedal a myriad of muscles is used to just keep up with gravity!

 Keeping in mind this important correlation of muscles, breath and Energy consumption.